fsoubes/FilterRank/rank_filters.md

 However it’s not devoid of weakness because of its low resistance to noise.
 Indeed the impulse and Gaussian noise significantly decreases quality of edge detection [^Fab2011].

+### Improved algorithm

 new

 lien : https://computersciencesource.wordpress.com/2010/09/03/computer-vision-the-integral-image/

+Another method for variance filtering make use of a faster algorithm to compute the variance of the pixels in a window[^Sar2015].
+From a starting image I, compute an image I' for which the pixel I'(x,y) take as value the sum of all pixels values in the original image between I(0,0) and I(x,y) included.
+Afterwards compute an image I'' for which the pixel I''(x,y) take as value the sum of all squared pixels values in the original image between I(0,0) and I(x,y) included.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_1.png)

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_2.png)
 ![](https://github.com/fsoubes/FilterRank/blob/master/images/var_matrix_3.png)

-Another method for variance filtering make use of a faster algorithm to compute the variance of the pixels in a window[^Sar2015].
-From a starting image I, compute an image I' for which the pixel I'(x,y) take as value the sum of all pixels values in the original image between I(0,0) and I(x,y) included.
-Then compute an image I'' for which the pixel I''(x,y) take as value the sum of all squared pixels values in the original image between I(0,0) and I(x,y) included.
-For a window B bounded by the coordinates(x,y,w,h), where x<=w and y<=h, we compute :
+Then for a window B bounded by the coordinates(x,y,w,h), where x<=w and y<=h, compute :

 ![EqVar2_1](https://github.com/fsoubes/FilterRank/blob/master/images/EqVar2_1.gif)
 and